xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 TODO: difficulty: designing.
 Main goal is eventual consistency (correctness), proved with commutativity or as function of operation history DAG (illustrate, show hardness be referencing e.g. spreadsheet?).
 But it's not always clear *how* a CRDT resolves conflicts (semantics), i.e., what happens in a given situation.
 Might not be what you expect; hard to modify if not an expert.
 E.g. semidirect - can make things we don't understand semantically.

-TODO: this post goals: explain existing designs in terms of a few simple principles, can be understood without any nontrivial proofs.
+TODO: this post goals: explain existing designs in terms of a few simple principles, can be understood without any nontrivial proofs. "(Op-based) CRDTs in N minutes."
 Give confidence to tweak or make your own.
 Necessary if making your own app so you can make it do what you want, respond to user requests.
 Illustrative pic: user asking for a fix (e.g. moving a column while editing a cell), dev responding sorry.
 Cite Figma blog post?

 # Basic Designs